comfyuiblog/Comfyui-fast/README.md

 # ComfyUIBlog is Not a Official Comfy.org

-This is Not a Official Comfy org, Comfyuiblog.com is Created by a Developer a Student who Learn AI, Develop node, models and workflow for comfyUI
+This is Not a Official Comfy org, Comfyuiblog.com is Created by a Student who Learn AI, Create node and workflows, Write a Blog on It

 [Credit](https://cityofsewardne.gov/wp-content/uploads/formidable/8/jnm.pdf)